lastpunk9999/noun-scout-contract/docs/src/src/NounScout.sol/contract.NounScout.md

 ### pledgeGroups
-Cumulative funds to be sent to a specific recipient scoped to trait type, trait ID, and  Noun ID.
+Cumulative funds to be sent to a specific recipient scoped to trait type, Trait ID, and  Noun ID.

 *The first mapping key is can be generated with the `traitsHash` function and the second is recipientId.